NikoPikka/AsteroidDuck/AsteroidDuck.md

 # AsteroidDuck
 This game was made using only Javascript.
-Pictures are not found in here and you can use what ever picture you want.
+Pictures are found in img folder, but you can use your own pictures if you want.
 Just make sure that you rename them in code.